SNS-Brancato-Lab/metals-ligand-equilibrium/README.md

 ## Usage
 This repo is still in development mode, so is not released as installable python package for now (pip install . will be available soon).\
 To run correctly the analysis one should go to scripts, insert the values of logK or $\Delta$ G available either from litterature or experiments in the correct arrays, the number of metals and ligands in the system and also the volume of your simulated box. \
-The script will take into account of denticity and print the equilibrium concentrations, constants and $\Delta$ G one should expect from Metadynamics coverged profiles if matches experiemntal pKs.
+The script will take into account of denticity and print the equilibrium concentrations, constants and $\Delta$ G one should expect from Metadynamics coverged profiles if matches experiemntal pKs.\
+Finally just run\
+`python metal-ligand-equil.py`
 ## Reference
 For a complete and detailed reference, please look at ...
 ## Contacts